inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 ## Putting It All Together

 What we've built is a **self-tuning anomaly detection system**.
-Instead of asking you, the user, to choose thresholds, it trains itself to recognize `HEALTHY`.
+Instead of asking you, the user, to choose thresholds, **it trains itself to figure out what is `HEALTHY`**.
 It also has the power to adapt.
 When your metric changes, because your traffic has changed or your system has changed, the algorithm calibrates new values for thresholds.

 1. **Collect** metric values every 2 minutes
 2. **Check if the median is pervasive**